nmstechns/ncopzbot/readme.md

    ```bash
    node index.js
    ```
+   The script will auto refresh the token when expired.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.